-COLORADO GEMS: 11 AFFORDABLE SKI RESORTS WITHOUT THE CROWDS
+COLORADO GEMS: 11 AFFORDABLE SKI RESORTS IN COLORADO

 A few years ago when I was living in Las Vegas, I decided to get back on skis for the first time in a decade.
 Rather than going on an expensive ski vacation, I was looking for an affordable place to ski.
 So I stayed local and hit up the Las Vegas Ski and Snowboard Resort.
 This little mountain offered plenty of terrain at an affordable price, a great ski school, and NO LINES!
 My experience there confirmed that you don’t have to go to a big fancy mountain to have a great time on the slopes, and the smaller mountains often have major advantages, especially for larger families where a ski vacation might be cost-prohibitive.

 Small ski resorts exist all over the West, including Colorado, which is typically known for glitzy resorts such as Vail and Aspen.
 Understandably, major ski resorts aren’t an option for everyone.
 So, we set out to find cheap places to ski in Colorado when you want to hit the slopes without breaking the bank.
-In this post by Bearfoot Theory’s Colorado contributor Ben Thomas, he tells us all about the Colorado Gems – a series of eleven small and affordable ski mountains in the Colorado Rockies.
+In this post by Bearfoot Theory’s Colorado contributor Ben Thomas, he tells us all about the Colorado Gems – a series of eleven small and affordable ski resorts in Colorado’s Rocky Mountains.
 All of the smaller resorts below are budget-friendly ski areas that are worth checking out!

 Skiing is the lifeblood of Colorado.
 Back in the mid-twentieth century, when mining towns were shutting down, it was skiing and tourism that saved them from extinction (the lucky ones anyway).
 Small tow-ropes, single and double chair lifts eventually turned places like Aspen, Telluride, and Crested Butte into resort towns.